The 7 best tax-efficient investments in the UK (2026 guide)

 • The loophole: While the "coupon" (interest) is taxable, the capital gain on gilts is CGT-exempt.
 For investors buying "low-coupon" gilts at a discount, this provides a highly predictable, tax-efficient return.

-• Strategic allocation: Gilts can be held outside of an ISA without incurring capital gains tax on the profit made at maturity.
-This makes them an excellent secondary option for those who have already maximised their £20,000 annual ISA allowance.
+• Strategic allocation: Gilts can be held outside an ISA without incurring capital gains tax on the profit at maturity — an excellent secondary option for those who have already maximised their £20,000 annual ISA allowance.

 Why diversification is important for tax efficiency

-As Syndicateroom CEO Graham Schwikkard highlighted in his research paper covering the power law:
+As SyndicateRoom CEO Graham Schwikkard highlighted in his research paper on the power law:

-For those looking to include SEIS and EIS investments in their portfolios, our analysis of tax-efficient investing in a digital world suggests that investors who diversify across at least 30+ startups are statistically more likely to see positive net returns than those picking individual "winners".
+For those looking to include SEIS and EIS investments, our analysis of tax-efficient investing in a digital world suggests that investors who diversify across at least 30+ startups are statistically more likely to see positive net returns than those picking individual "winners."

 Can I lose money on tax-efficient investments?

 Yes.
-Schemes like EIS, SEIS, and VCTs involve investing in small, unquoted companies.
+Schemes such as EIS, SEIS, and VCTs involve investing in small, unquoted companies.
 Their value can go down as well as up.
 The tax reliefs are designed by the government specifically to compensate for this higher risk.

-For the 2025/26 tax year, the individual tax-free allowance (Annual Exempt Amount) for capital gains is £3,000.
-Gains above this amount are generally taxed at 18% (basic rate) or 24% (higher rate) for shares.
-Utilising the 100% CGT exemption offered by EIS and SEIS remains one of the most effective ways to protect your upside.
+For 2026/27 the capital gains annual exempt amount is £3,000.
+Gains above this are generally taxed at 18% (basic rate) or 24% (higher rate) for shares.
+Using the CGT exemptions offered by EIS and SEIS remains one of the most effective ways to protect your upside.

 How do I report EIS on my tax return?